americanexpress/iguazu-rest/CONTRIBUTING.md

 - `npm posttest`

-Runs linting on the current branch and checks that the commits follow [conventional commits](https://www.conventionalcommits.org/)
+Runs linting on the current branch, checks that the commits follow [conventional commits](https://www.conventionalcommits.org/) and verifies that the `package-lock.json` file includes public NPM registry URLs.

 ## Submitting a new feature

-When submitting a new feature request or enhancement of an existing feature please review the following:-
+When submitting a new feature request or enhancement of an existing feature please review the following:

 ### Is your feature request related to a problem